 Praised as “a real talent” (The Seattle Times) with “vivid, dramatic” (San Francisco Chronicle) and “enjoyable” (Gramophone Magazine) scores, and “an incredible span of compositional tool box” (American Record Guide), Shuying Li is an award-winning composer who began her musical education in her native China.
-In her sophomore year at the Shanghai Conservatory of Music, she won a scholarship to continue undergraduate study at the Hartt School in Connecticut.
-She holds a master’s degree from the University of Michigan and is a research faculty member at the Shanghai Conservatory of Music.
+In her sophomore year at the Shanghai Conservatory of Music, she won a scholarship to continue her undergraduate studies at The Hartt School in Connecticut.
+She holds doctoral and master’s degrees from the University of Michigan and is a research faculty member at the Shanghai Conservatory of Music.
 A passionate educator, Shuying has taught and directed the Composition/Music Theory Program at Gonzaga University.
 She joined the faculty at California State University, Sacramento in Fall 2022.